codewright-io/tagcat/README.md

 **Note**: This project has not been released yet.
 Please do not use in production deployments.

-This service is intended to provide a light-weight, scalable service to store metadata and tag information about objects inside your application.
+The Tagcat service provides a light-weight, scalable service to store metadata and tag information about objects inside your application.

 It supports storing three types of information about objects or items in a system: